INRIM/runtask/doc/intro.rst

 Features
 ========

-* All controlled tasks are run within the same thread, so with respect to each other, they are thread safe.
 * Tasks are callables with theirs arguments.
+* Task execution timing can be choosen among different schemes: fixed period, random period, aligned to time origin or unaligned (immediate execution).
+Periodic executions can be forever or for a given number of runs, at least one (single shot).
 * The speed and the offset of the scheduling time can be adjusted with respect to the system time.
+* Each task execution time is computed from the scheduling time, so the phase between different execution periods can be easily controlled.
 * When a task execution time is delayed by cpu load more then the task period, that execution is skipped.
-* Task execution can be single shot, periodic forever or periodic for a given number of runs.
-* Each task execution time is computed from a given reference time, so the phase between different execution periods can be easily controlled.
+* All controlled tasks are run within the same thread, so with respect to each other, they are thread safe.
 * Tasks having the same execution time are grouped by run period and executed from longest to shortest period.
 Within each group, tasks are executed following the task registration order.
+* Any number of *RunTask* instances can be alive in the same program.

 Caveat
 ======